 Most International Studies courses are listed by their individual departments alone.
 This is because the determination as to whether or not a course counts for the major depends on the shape of the student’s individual focus.
 Exceptions include required introductory courses and the capstone.

-*INST 105 INTRODUCTION TO COMPARATIVE POLITICS (4 credits)
+*INST 100 INTRODUCTION TO ECONOMICS (3 credits)

-*INST 107 INTRODUCTION TO INTERNATIONAL RELATIONS (4 credits)
+INST 102 INTRODUCTION TO INTERNATIONAL STUDIES

 INST 170 INTRODUCTION TO DIPLOMACY (3 credits)